 A normal reaction to stings will vary in intensity according to the type of sting, (Bee, Wasp or Hornet), and the individual concerned.
 This will result in pain, swelling and redness confined to the sting site.
 A large local reaction will result in swelling that extends beyond the sting site such as a sting on the arm that could result in the entire arm swelling.
 Although a bit scary in appearance this can usually be treated the same as a normal reaction.
 An unusually painful or very large local reaction may need medical attention.

-Occasionally a severe allergic reaction can occur causing symptoms such as breathing difficulties, dizziness and a swollen face or mouth.
+can occur causing symptoms such as breathing difficulties, dizziness and a swollen face or mouth.
 This requires immediate medical treatment and in France you should dial 15.
 Below is a checklist for severe allergic reaction or anaphylaxis

 Wheezing or difficulty breathing